vikku65569/Advance-AutoFilter-bot/README.md

 - **[New] Short-Net Website Links** – generates compact URLs that redirect straight to your file page
 - **[New] Fixed Link Generation** – robust, error-free deep-link creation
 - **[New] Full Subscription on `/start`** – users get full access immediately when they hit “Start”
+- **[New] Two-Way Messaging System** – enables users and admins to communicate via the bot, with all messages and replies logged in the log channel

 > **Note**: You can turn on or off every feature.
 Just use the features you want by turning them on.